uivraeus/teamquest-lab/public/privacy.md

 ## Privacy Policy
 Your privacy is important and we take it seriously.
 This Privacy Policy explains how we use any personal information about you that is collected or generated through your use of the _Mini-TMQ_ web application (below referred to as "the App").

-The App is accessed via _https://app.minitmq.org_ and is operated by _TBD_ ("we", "our", "us").
+The App is accessed via _https://app.minitmq.org_ and is operated by _Behavior and Technology Sweden AB_ ("we", "our", "us").
 Please refer to the [Contact](/contact) page for how to reach out to us.
 >Note that this version of _Mini-TMQ_ is only used for test and evaluation purposes.
 Account information and data collected may be deleted at any moment, without prior notice.
 See the [Terms and Conditions of Use](/terms) for further details.

 ## Principle of anonymous data {:#anon-principles}